ItsZeusBro/Hydra/README.md

-# Hydra is a Computable Object Model Program (COMP) Semantic
+# Hydra is a Computable Object Model Program (COMP) Semantic.
+(Not Syntax Dependent)
 ### It's too abstract to call it a language, and its too concrete to call it a model.
 What this means is that you can reach the goal of your app using a Computable Object Model Program through pure context associations at the model level and execute pure syncronous functions at the bottom that are totally independent of one another.